Enalean/tuleap-documentation-en/languages/en/user-guide/tracker.rst

 Based on your selection of search criteria, |SYSPRODUCTNAME| runs a query against the tracker database, selects the matching artifacts, and displays them right below the selection criteria.
-Columns displayed in the artifact list are entirely configurable by the user. (see ?).
+Columns displayed in the artifact list are entirely configurable by the user. (see `Tracker Report Management`_).
-Therefore, the artifact browsing screen might look completely different from the one shown in ?.
+Therefore, the artifact browsing screen might look completely different from the one shown in `A Tracker browsing screen`_.

 .. figure:: ../images/screenshots/sc_artifactbrowsing.png
    :align: center